PLaRoche/ryannielson.github.io/about.md

 share: true
 ---

-My name's Ryan Nielson.
-I'm a web developer, currently based out of Halifax, Nova Scotia.
+My name's Ryan Nielson and I'm a web developer living in Halifax, Nova Scotia.
 I like trying out new web technologies, and developing video games in my spare time.